-6 Virtual Selling Best Practices For Remote Teams
+Mastering Virtual Selling: 6 Best Practices for Remote Sales Teams

-When it comes to virtual selling, every sales rep will need to lean on both tried and true best practices and shape new virtual techniques to accommodate virtual sales calls.
+When it comes to virtual selling, every sales rep will need to lean on both tried and tested best practices, and shape their new virtual selling practices in accordance with virtual sales calls.

 However, the burden of these two facets is not equal.
-Standards, such as prospecting, building rapport, setting up and managing meetings all exist in a new context: the digital world.
+Standards, such as prospecting, building rapport, setting up and managing meetings all exist in a new, unprecedented context: the digital world.

 So, what will a virtual sales team need to do?
-Representatives must take a measured approach to translate traditional activities into this new context and start building out their virtual selling skills.
+Representatives must take a measured approach to translate traditional activities into this new context and start branching out their virtual selling skills.

 Even salespeople who are familiar with conducting business over virtual channels will need to accommodate the new environment buyers and buying committees find themselves in — namely, conducting deals and business over a remote meeting.

 Sellers themselves will also need to understand how virtual contexts impact the buying journey.
-For example, sellers and buying committees no longer need to meet face-to-face and can instead use virtual conferencing tools to meet.
+For example, sellers and buying committees no longer need to meet face-to-face and can instead use virtual conferencing tools to conduct business.

 Virtual conferencing alone could help accelerate buying journeys as more meetings can be easily scheduled and adjusted to meet the buyer’s needs.
 The digital actions a buyer takes, like the interactions they make with a website or chatbot, can also influence remote selling.